-- Separation Anxiety -For many of our Lil’s, kindergarten is the first time they are going to be away from mom or dad for an extended period of time.
+- Separation Anxiety -For many of our preschoolers and toddlers, kindergarten is the first time they are going to be away from mom or dad for an extended period of time.

 - Group Settings – They are going to be one of many.
 This means their personal needs and wants cannot be met on the timeline that they’re used to.

 - Social Interactions – How is your child going to react when another child gets picked to be the line leader or to answer a question?
 I know these things seem silly, but to our kindergartners it’s important.